-When tragedy struck, it took our relationship away from her heart and arms, as well as from me, her Grand mother.
-She was lost to us.
-She was a lost Grand Daughter and we never saw her again.
+When tragedy struck, it took our relationship away from her heart and arms as well as from me, her Grandmother.

 Memories we will never forget

-Mr. and Mrs. Richard L Jacobs Jr. and daughter Riley
+Mr. and Mrs. Richard L Jacobs Jr, and daughter Riley Ann LaBier

 The Hardship Begins

-On August 5, 2013, the day started out as most other day.
-My daughter in-law was somewhat upset over the death of there daughters father.
-My daughter in-law had also been diagnosed with liver malfunction.
-Her liver enzymes were extremely out of the normal range, and my son was taking her to Joh Hopkins for treatment.
+August 5, 2013 started out as many other days.
+My daughter in-law was somewhat upset over the death of her daughter's father.
+My daughter in-aw had also been diagnosed with liver malfunctions.
+Her liver enzymes were extremely out of normal range, and my son was taking her to John Hopkins for treatment.

 A Sneak Attack